charlesboyd/getsmells/README.md

 **Parameters**
 `sourcePath`: The path to the directory with a single project's code
-`outputPath`: The directory to output the CSVs with code smells (one for class-level and one for method-level), the debug output (log), the Understand Project, the the list of classes/methods with each smell (default: create a new subdirectory in the current directory)
+`outputPath`: The directory to output the CSVs with code smells (one for class-level and one for method-level), the debug output (log), the Understand Project, the list of classes/methods with each smell (default: create a new subdirectory in the current directory)